 Pop a sweet cherry tomato into your mouth.
 Pick some blueberries.
 Put your hands in the warm soil and plant something.
-Harvest some veggies for your lunch time salad in the farmstand.
+Harvest some veggies for your lunch time salad in the farm stand.
 We will enjoy a home made mostly organic and hydroponic greens filled lunch.
 Other offerings may include farm made pesto with watercress and basil, massaged kale with peanut sauce, large garden salad, and herb tea.
 (New option for a shorter tour without lunch too.)

 Visit the cutting edge, Green Mountain Harvest Hydroponic greenhouse where sustainability meets delicious year round in Vermont.
 Their motto is "Going green growing greens."
 Find out how they do this.
 Taste tender delicious basil, watercress and lettuce greens.

-Looking to create your own beautiful and productive veggie, herb and flower garden?
+Looking to create your own beautiful and productive veggie, medicinal herb and flower garden?
 Check out Amy's backyard circular garden for inspiration.
 See where the wild stinging nettle is growing nearby and why it's such a superfood.
 Discover what might also be growing in your yard that you can use to heal.
 You'll also have an opportunity to feed Amy's horses, Koko and Amigo, some carrots and learn a little about horses.
 Activities vary depending upon the time in the season.

 Each tour is customized to meet the needs and interests of the group that shows up, which means each tour/workshop will be slightly different.

 Come with your curiosity and ask questions.
 Eat, Play, Learn.